-Decentralisation is one of strongest points of blockchains.
-Decentralised smart contracts that rest on blockchain technology tend to break fundamentals of modern society, especially that of third party trust.
-It seems like that we could avoid centralised institutions of trust literary overnight for almost no cost.
+Decentralisation is one of the most vital points of blockchains.
+Decentralised intelligent contracts that rest on blockchain technology tend to break the fundamentals of modern society, especially that of third party trust.
+It seems like we could avoid centralised institutions of trust literary overnight for almost no cost.

 At almost no cost?

 One of the most decisive points of blockchain technology was low transaction costs.
 Costs of trade within a community transaction costs expressed in gas were negligible initially.
 It looked like we had got free lunch, at least in transaction costs.
 Gold came from mother earth (in our case, mother digital network), and transactions were almost free of charge.
 It looked like an old proverb about free lunch does not pertain to the crypto-world.
 It did not take long when first rumours about how much electricity is needed for mining.
 If not for free, then at least very cheap?
 Unfortunately, not.
 It will soon become clear that decentralisation is appealing but much costlier than centralised systems.
 Why?